 Being a History Major at Chapman

 The history major at Chapman University provides students with the knowledge and tools of history, but also provides a sense of roots, and a broader perspective on the diverse regions and peoples of the world.
-The BA in history teaches students how to think, how to analyze different kinds of problems, and provides a solid foundation for such careers in teaching, law, business, historical preservation, or archival management.
+The BA in history teaches students how to think, how to engage in historical inquiry, research, and analysis; explore competing historical and theoretical viewpoints that provide perspective on the past; develop excellent verbal and written communication skills; master digital literacy; and refine collaborative work skills.

 + - Classes for History Majors